BenWassa/dukkha/src/protocols/sleep-optimization-protocol.md

 Sleep plays a fundamental role in regulating the brain's reward system and stress response.

-- Amplified Reward-Seeking and Impulsivity: A single night of sleep deprivation can significantly increase next-day reward sensitivity, risk-taking, and impulsivity, while impairing the brain's ability to update reward values.
-When overtired, the brain's reward networks go into overdrive, making individuals more prone to chasing quick rewards (like junk food or mindless scrolling) and making risky decisions.
+- Amplified Reward-Seeking and Impulsivity: A single night of sleep deprivation can significantly increase next-day reward sensitivity, risk-taking, and impulsivity, while impairing the brain's ability to update reward values[^1].
+When overtired, the brain's reward networks go into overdrive, making individuals more prone to chasing quick rewards (like junk food or mindless scrolling) and making risky decisions[^2].
-- Increased Craving and Relapse Risk: Sleep disturbances, including insomnia and reduced slow-wave sleep, are pervasive in recovery and independently predict stronger cravings and a higher risk of relapse.
-For instance, insomnia and poor sleep continuity correlate with earlier relapse in alcohol use disorder.
+- Increased Craving and Relapse Risk: Sleep disturbances, including insomnia and reduced slow-wave sleep, are pervasive in recovery and independently predict stronger cravings and a higher risk of relapse[^3].
+For instance, insomnia and poor sleep continuity correlate with earlier relapse in alcohol use disorder[^4].
-- Circadian Misalignment and Impulsivity: Chronic sleep restriction and disruptions to the circadian rhythm (e.g., irregular sleep times or exposure to light at wrong times) can increase baseline reward cravings and impulsivity.
-Young adults with chronic sleep/circadian misalignment show heightened reward-seeking behavior and reduced impulse control.
+- Circadian Misalignment and Impulsivity: Chronic sleep restriction and disruptions to the circadian rhythm (e.g., irregular sleep times or exposure to light at wrong times) can increase baseline reward cravings and impulsivity[^5].
+Young adults with chronic sleep/circadian misalignment show heightened reward-seeking behavior and reduced impulse control[^6].

 ## Key Interventions for Sleep Optimization